 These people know that there is a process to follow for successful sales, and the great ones are cognizant of the systems thinking that must be considered to get all the constituents around the table to establish their position as a “trusted advisor” and not just a “vendor.”

 And teachers don’t usually have this expertise – although they do have marketing expertise!
 Send an email to [email protected] if you’d like more details about that.
-Put the words, “Marketing is education” in the subject line.
-I’ll let you know the experience that a teacher has which qualifies them to create a marketing plan.
+Put the words, “Marketing Is Education” in the subject line.
+I’ll let you know the experience that a teacher has which qualifies them to create a marketing plan, and the realization that happened at a school meeting over a decade ago.

 As with any system, there are five components that are necessary for enrollment success: